 The mind and bodywork together interact with each other and influence each other.
 For example, people with mental illness more often think less of themselves.
 They perceive them as ugly, stupid, etc.

-Oppositely, a confident person will see themselves as attractive and pleasant.
+Oppositely, confident people will see themselves as attractive and pleasant.

 11. People Use All Their Senses To Process Information.